 lancet style and erected in 1844.
 It was planned to provide 232 sittings, of which

 A local conservation spot, Hodre Pond, lies along the road to Obley, some 1.5 kms from the village centre and dates back some 400 years.
 The pond boasts many aquatic species of flora and fauna well worthy of viewing.

 Many public footpaths cross the Redlake Valley enabling walkers to see the the features mentioned above.
 Walkers are free to leave their cars at the Village Hall car park (next to the Church) whilst enjoying the local sights.
 Numerous sheep and cattle graze on the higher fields and walkers are asked to obey the countryside code, closing gates after themselves and keeping dogs under control.

-Site designed and currently maintained by Becky Whitton, The Squire Farm, Chapel Lawn.
+Site designed and currently maintained (poorly) by Becky Whitton, The Squire Farm, Chapel Lawn.

 With effect from the 1st December 2013 no charge will be made for hall hire for events that are open to members of the local community.